azagniotov/codahale-aggregated-metrics-cloudwatch-reporter/README.md

 ### Usage

 The reporter provides a fine-grained configuration options through its builder to configure what metrics should be reported to CloudWatch.
 Since AWS costs money, you probably do not want to report `all` the values from [Metric](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Metric.html) classes or [Snapshot](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Snapshot.html), but only what's really useful to you.
-The __only__ metrics that are reportable __by default__  are:

-- Count values (`getCount()`) from [Meter](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Meter.html), [Counter](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Counter.html), [Histogram](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Histogram.html) and [Timer](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Timer.html)
-- Percentile values (`75%`, `95%`, `99.9%`) from [Histogram](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Histogram.html) and [Timer](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Timer.html)

-All other metrics have to be confugured for reporting by invoking their respective `withXXXX()` methods on the `CloudWatchReporter.Builder` instance

 ```